wuxiangzhou2010/golearn/go.md

 - interfaces are 'implicit'
 - interfaces are a contract to help us manage types

+### 7.5.
+Int erface Values

+The zero value for an interface has both its type and value components set to nil Calling any met hod of a nil interface value causes a panic

+The interface value’s dynamic type is set to the type descriptor for the pointer type *os.File, and its dynamic value holds a copy of os.Stdout, which is a pointer to the os.File variable representing the standard output of the process

+call through an interface must use dynamic dispatch

+interface|
+-|
+type descriptor|
+value|
+|

+slice, maps, function type is not comparable
+When handling errors, or during debugging, it is often helpful to report the dynamic type of an interface value.
+For that, we use the fmt package’s `%T `verb:

 ## Goroutine and Channels

 ## Concurrency with shared variables